 - It is CARB compliant and certified by CARB and overall the Earthquake powerheads make any digging project easy and faster.
-The price is somewhat higher and tends to be between $200 and $250 when last seen at Walmart.
+The price is somewhat higher and tends to be between $200 and $250 when last seen on sale

 3, The Ames Post Hole Digger with Ruler – 2701600